Deejpotter/cyd-lvgl-template/README.md

 ## Overview

-This is a template that can be used to create a project for the JC2432W328R (AKA the Cheap Yellow Display) ESP32 board, as well as the JC2432W328C and JC4827W543R.
-The project is designed to initialize the display, touch screen, and lvgl interface.
+This template supports JC2432W328R (Cheap Yellow Display), JC2432W328C, and JC4827W543R ESP32 boards.
+It initializes the display, touch screen, and LVGL interface directly in code (no Squareline Studio).

-The user interface is built using LVGL.
-The code is uploaded to the CYD using PlatformIO.
+UI is built using LVGL directly in `src/`.
+Upload code to your board using PlatformIO.

-The rest of the project is up to you!
-You can add your own logic, events, and UI elements to create a custom project.
+Add your own logic, events, and UI elements in `src/` to create a custom project.

-Use the pins and other information in this template to connect sensors, motors, and other devices to the ESP32.
+Use the pinouts and configuration in this template to connect sensors, motors, and other devices to the ESP32.

 ## Hardware Requirements